echo-1234/DS-complete-coursera-Machine-Learning/Machine Learning - Coursera.md

 end;
 ```

 - Once you have verified **once** that your backpropagation algorithm is correct, you don't need to compute gradApprox again.
-The code to compute gradApprox can be very slow.
+The code to compute gradApprox can be very slow (calculating all costs).

 __3. Random initialization__